15 Ring Slings to Keep Baby Close and Comfortable

 Buy it: $80, Amazon.com

-Wildbird offers adorable mommy and me (or daddy, or grandparent, or whoever and me!) ring slings.
+WildBird offers adorable mommy and me (or daddy, grandparent, or whoever and me!) ring slings.
 That makes them ideal for parents with another child jealous of all the attention baby’s getting.
 (They’ll be too distracted acting like a grownup and toting around their favorite stuffed animal to care.)
 Like others on this list, the adult version works as a newborn ring sling but also holds up to 35 pounds.
 A final bonus?
-They’re all handmade by working moms in the United States.
+They’re made by moms working from home.

 Mebien Baby Wrap Carrier Ring Sling